Autoscaling PaaSTA Instances

 gunicorn:

-With the gunicorn metrics provider, Paasta will configure your pods to run an additional container with the statsd_exporter image.
+With the gunicorn metrics provider, Paasta will configure your Pods to run an additional container with the statsd_exporter image.
 This sidecar will listen on port 9117 and receive stats from the gunicorn service.
 The statsd_exporter will translate the stats into Prometheus format, which Prometheus will scrape.

 Decision policies